MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-form-to-page.md

 ## Create a form

-In this video, we will create a form using the Data workspace.
+In this video, we'll create a form using the Data workspace.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4VDev]